• Skip to primary navigation

 Check out our in-depth list of hikes and walks in Singapore here.
 For more information on specific parks, you can also visit the NParks website.

-Stroll through Gardens by the Bay
+Stroll through Gardens by the Bay for free places to go in Singapore

 The gigantic waterfront garden has a cool, futuristic feel and plenty of exotic plants, making it a wonderful spot for a leisurely walk.
 Must-see things include the Flower Dome, which focuses on Mediterranean flora, and the Cloud Forest, a misty tropical wonderland with a roaring indoor waterfall.
 (Until the opening of Jewel at Changi, it was the tallest in the world.)

 Want to get closer to the space-age Supertrees?
-This is definitely one of the top places to visit in Singapore at night, as the Skyway trail after dusk allows for a surreal 22-metre high stroll amidst the glowing structures.
+This is definitely one of the top things to do in Singapore at night, as the Skyway trail after dusk allows for a surreal 22-metre high stroll amidst the glowing structures.
 If you have kids to keep amused, toddle off to the huge Children’s Garden.
 There are sprawling tree houses, a water play area and a free toddler zone, with fun activities for kids.

 Discover the backstreets of Chinatown